LuisMarin-dev/LuisMarin-dev/README.md

 - 👋 Hi, I’m Luis Marín or @LuisMarin-dev
 - 👀 I’m passionate about programming and interested in science, tech in general.
-- 🌱 I’m currently learning React.js, Node.js, Python, C++ and some stuff on the side.
+- 🌱 I’m currently learning React.js, Node.js, Python, C++ and some other stuff on the side.
 - 💞️ I’m looking to collaborate on as much web development projects as I can.
 - 💪 Always on the look for a big challenge!
 - 📫 How to reach me: You can reach me via email at luis.marinprog@gmail.com.